FStarLang/FStar/INSTALL.md

 recommend that you build F\* from the sources on GitHub (the master branch).

 F\* is written in a subset of F# that F\* itself can also parse with a special flag.
-Therefore, the standard build process of F* is as follows:
+Therefore, the standard build process of F* involves the following three steps:

-  1. build F* from sources using the F# compiler (obtaining a .NET binary for F\*);
+  Step 1. build F* from sources using the F# compiler
+     (obtaining a .NET binary for F\*);

-  2. extract the sources of F* itself to OCaml using the F* binary produced at step 1;
+  Step 2. extract the sources of F* itself to OCaml
+     using the F* binary produced at step 1;

-  3. re-build F* using the OCaml compiler from the code generated at step 2 (obtaining a faster native binary for F\*).
+  Step 3. re-build F* using the OCaml compiler from the code generated at step 2
+     (obtaining a faster native binary for F\*).

 **Note:** If you build F* from sources you will also need to get a Z3